Zeepat/portfolio-Asajad-Hussein-Abdul-Kadhom/README.md

 Welcome to my portfolio!
 My name is Asajad, and I am currently a student at ITHS studying AI and machinelearning with python.

 In high-school I studied in a programme called International Baccalaureate (IB), where I studied mathematics, physics and English at higher-level and Swedish, chemistry and economics and standard-level.

+Later I went on to take a gap-year and the year after I started studying a physics degree in Gothenburg's University for two years.
+After the second year I decided to drop out to pursue my dream in programming, hence where I am at now.